navidrome/website/content/en/docs/Overview/_index.md

 ## Road map

 This project is in active development.
-Expect a more polished experience and new features/releases on a frequent basis.
+Expect a more polished experience and new features/releases frequently.
 Some upcoming features planned:

 - Multi-valued tags (Multiple Artists, Genres...)
 - Smart/dynamic playlists (similar to iTunes)